DaDeCar/Sentiment-Analysis-with-NLP/README.md

 * Vectorize the data in order to apply a machine learning model to it: using BoW or TF-IDF.

 * Train a sentiment analysis model that allows us to detect positive and negative opinions in movie reviews.

+1. We train a word embedding from scratch, using:

+    1.1 Random Forest classifier

+    1.2 LightGBM classifier

+   We use the two methods for vectorizing:

+    * IF-TDF

+    * BoW

+Besides, we use three methods to normalize the corpus:

+    * Lemmatization

+    * Stemm

+    * No Lemma or Stemm (just simple normalization)

+So wehave 6 combinations, which we compare in a plot to evaluate the results

+2. We train a word embedding from scratch, using pre-trained models:

+    2.1 Wikipedia

+    2.2 Twitter